alacritty/alacritty/README.md

 ## Issues (known, unknown, feature requests, etc.)

 If you run into a problem with Alacritty, please file an issue.
 If you've got a feature request, feel free to ask about it.
-Keep in mind that Alacritty is very much not looking to be a feature-rich terminal emulator with all sorts of bells and widgets.
+Please just keep in mind Alacritty is focused on simplicity and performance, and not all features are in line with that goal.

+Before posting an issue try to give the existing issues a read over, there's a chance someone else has already reported it, and you can subscribe to that issue to keep up on the latest developments.

 ## FAQ